asacrea/ssl_segmentation/README.md

 ## Point 4 [1.3 Points]

-Visualize the 3 experiments [reference model - supervised model - model of your choice] and analyze them qualitatively and quantitatively
+Visualize the 3 experiments [baseline model - supervised model - model of your choice] and analyze them qualitatively and quantitatively
 Hint: Check this link [jupiter notebook](visualize.ipynb) that the authors did to visualize results.